 A well-defined abstract allows the reader to identify the basic content of your paper quickly and accurately, to determine its relevance, and decide whether to read it in its entirety.
 The abstract briefly states the principal, scope, and objectives of the research.
 The abstract typically should not exceed 250 words.
 If you can convey the important details of the paper in 100 words, do not try to use more.

 Step 4.
-Start with Introduction
+Start with the Introduction

 An introduction begins by introducing the authors and their relevant fields to the reader.
 A common mistake made is introducing their areas of study while not mentioning their major findings in descriptive scientific writing, enabling the reader to place the current work in context.